LudivineKsp/Ludivineksp/README.md

 ### Hi there 👋🏻, this is Ludivine's GitHub !
 #### Currently in training to become a Web Developper 💻
 Looking for a remote internship of two months for summer 2023 to validate my degree.
+Checkout my CV ⬇️

 Skills: HTML / CSS / JavaScript / React / PHP